Peterpiotr/siguren-documentation/docs/source/advanced/ms-controller-ms-warnings-faults.rst

     Worm play is greater than defined.

 Steps
-    1. Center the worm in position with upward and downward enable indicators are on.
+    1. Center the worm in position with Upward and Downward ENABLE indicators are on.
     2. Wait 15 sec.
     3. Reset MotoSuiveur® System.